andreasabel/inCode/entry/introduction-to-singletons-2.md

 ```

 With a Rank-N Type, `withDoor` takes a `DoorState` and a `String` and a
-*function to handle one polymorphically*.
-The caller of `withDoor` must provide
+*function to handle a `Door s` polymorphically*.
+The caller of `withDoor` must
-a handler that can handle *any* `s`, in a uniform and parametrically polymorphic
+provide a handler that can handle *any* `s`, in a uniform and parametrically
-way.
-It then gives the result of the handler function called on the resulting
+polymorphic way.
+The function then gives the result of the handler function
-`Sing s` and `Door s`.
+called on the resulting `Sing s` and `Door s`.

 ``` {.haskell}
 ghci> withDoor Opened "Birch" $ \s d -> case s of